Skip to main contentSkip to navigation

 When you remove a cold PCB from a freezer, moisture from the air condenses on the board surface.
 Water droplets form on the controller, NAND packages, and the traces that connect them.
 Powering on a circuit board with condensation on it can cause short circuits across components and traces.

 This can turn a recoverable firmware failure into permanent physical damage.
 A shorted controller or blown power management IC means the NAND can no longer be accessed through normal means.
-What was a $200 to $900 firmware recovery can become an unrecoverable case or, on unencrypted drives, require a full NAND chip-off, which costs more and yields less complete results.
+What was a From $200 to $600–$900 firmware recovery can become an unrecoverable case or, on unencrypted drives, require a full NAND chip-off, which costs more and yields less complete results.
 On Apple T2/M-series hardware, a destroyed controller means the data is unrecoverable because the encryption keys reside in the Secure Enclave.

 Do not freeze your SSD.